fano2458/Sleep-Stages-Classification-sleep-edf/README.md

 150 epochs are used during the training with Early Stopping technique, where patience were set to 15.

-Implementation is based on [this code](https://github.com/emadeldeen24/AttnSleep.git)
+Implementation is based on [this](https://github.com/emadeldeen24/AttnSleep.git) and [this](https://github.com/gist-ailab/SleePyCo/tree/main) codes.